tameshia/aws-fundamentals-lab/phases/phase2_ec2.md

 - Always use the Free Tier (`t2.micro`) for practice.
 - Keep your `.pem` file private!
 - Update your security group if SSH fails.
+- Always use SSH from your own IP for security.

 ## 📘 Reflection Questions
 1. What is a key pair used for?